Graeme22/adrenaline/README.md

 # adrenaline
-Control your PC's RGB lighting with your Garmin/Apple watch heart rate monitor!
+Control your PC's RGB lighting with your smart watch heart rate monitor!

 Both color and pulse rate will be impacted.
 For example, if your heart rate is high, the light will pulse quickly and be a bright red color.